BittieTasks/BittieTasks/replit.md

 ## Overview
 BittieTasks is a mobile-first React web application designed as a dual-income marketplace for parents.
 It enables parents to earn money by sharing daily tasks with neighbors for additional income.
 The platform focuses on community-based earnings, where neighbors pay to join activities, facilitated by BittieTasks.
 It features a responsive mobile interface, real-time task management, earnings tracking, a comprehensive messaging system, and personalized wellness achievement badges for gamification.
 The business model has evolved to include an advertising-based revenue model with affiliate marketing integration, allowing parents to earn commissions on recommended products.
 Comprehensive legal protections are in place, ensuring compliance and minimizing risk.

+**NEW: Bartering System** - The platform now includes a comprehensive bartering system where parents can trade skills, services, and time with neighbors without cash transactions.
+This includes proper tax documentation for IRS compliance, fair market value tracking, and seamless integration with the existing platform.

 ## User Preferences
 Preferred communication style: Simple, everyday language.